MCGPPeters/blog/A pattern for processing a collection of desperate generic objects in a strongly typed fashion.md

         public T Content { get; private set; }
     }

 Because I can't put these disperate message types in one list, I must have a shared interface to do so.
-This is the IMessage interface shown below (ignore the method for now):
+The IMessage interface, shown below, will serve that purpose (ignore the method for now):

     internal interface IMessage
     {
         void GetHandledBy(Behavior behavior);
     }

 So how can I put the `Get` and `Set` message into this same list.
-I don't want to alter the types of the `Get` and `Set`, but what I can do is define a generic type, `Message<T>`, that implements `IMessage` and will hold onto the `Get` and `Set` for me, like this (again, ignore the methods for now):
+I prefer not to alter the types of the `Get` and `Set`, so what I can do is define a generic type, `Message<T>`, that implements `IMessage` and will hold onto the `Get` and `Set` for me, like this (again, ignore the methods for now):

     public class Message<T> : IMessage
     {